Roasted Zucchini and Squash

 Serving

 You can also stir the roasted vegetables into cooked pasta or grains to create a more hearty side or a vegetarian main dish.
-They are great with herby lemon quinoa.
+They are great with herby lemon quinoa if you want to create a summer grain bowl.

 Roasted zucchini and squash in a bowl.